AlexLightbringer/lawyer_site/README.md

 - `publish`: A boolean field indicating whether the post is published.
 - `date_added`: The date and time when the post was created.

+### BlogComment

+- `article`: A field linking an article with comments.
+- `user_name`: The nickname of the person leaving the comment.
+- `comment`:  A text of the comment.
+- `date_added`: A description of the problem or reason for the appointment.
+- `status`: A boolean field indicating whether the comment is published.

 ### Review

 - `name`: The name of the reviewer.